offbyfour/Scrap_Shredder/Hardware/README.md

 ### Housing

 Other than the front and rear faceplates, the housing is under very little stress.
-Although made entirely out of aluminum, the front and back faceplates are made out of one inch thick aluminum.
+Made entirely out of aluminum, the front and back faceplates are made one inch thick to handle the required force.

 ![image](https://github.com/user-attachments/assets/030ff221-7a38-4a21-9673-e2d34a82f947)